Categorically closed countable semigroups: Proofs of the main results

-{\em Proof of Theorem~\ref{main2}:} The implication $(1)\Ra (2)$ follows from Proposition~\ref{p:iT1}.
-Assume that $X$ is a countable $\mathsf{T_{\!1}S}$-nontopologizable semigroup with finite-to-one shifts.
-By Podewski--Taimanov Theorem~\ref{t:Podewski}, the space $(X,\Zeta'_X)$ is discrete.
-Then Lemma~\ref{new} implies that the semigroup $X$ is polybounded, Corollary~\ref{t:cancel} implies that $X$ is $\mathsf{T_{\!1}S}$-closed and Proposition~\ref{p:iT1} implies that $X$ is injectively $\mathsf{T_{\!1}S}$-closed, which proves the implication $(2)\Ra (1)$.
-The equivalence of $(2)$ and $(3)$ is provided by Podewski--Taimanov Theorem~\ref{t:Podewski}.
+{\em Proof of Theorem~\ref{main2}:} We should prove that a countable semigroup $X$ with finite-to-one shifts is injectively $\mathsf{T_{\!1}S}$-closed if and only if $X$ is $\mathsf{T_{\!1}S}$-discrete.
+The ``only if'' part of this characterization follows from Proposition~\ref{p:iT1} (and requires no assumption on the semigroup $X$).
+To prove the ``if'' part, assume that the semigroup $X$ is $\mathsf{T_{\!1}S}$-discrete.
+By Podewski--Taimanov Theorem~\ref{t:Podewski}, the space $(X,\Zeta'_X)$ is discrete, and by Lemma~\ref{new}, the semigroup $X$ is polybounded.
+Corollary~\ref{t:cancel} implies that the polybounded semigroup $X$ is $\mathsf{T_{\!1}S}$-closed and Proposition~\ref{p:iT1} implies that $X$ is injectively $\mathsf{T_{\!1}S}$-closed.

-{\em Proof of Theorem~\ref{tag}:} By Proposition~\ref{p:aT1S}, every absolutely $\mathsf{T_{\!1}S}$-closed semigroup is projectively $\mathsf{T_{\!1}S}$-nontopologizable.
-Assume that $X$ is a countable cancellative projectively $\mathsf{T_{\!1}S}$-nontopologizable semigroup.
-By Podewski--Taimanov Theorem~\ref{t:Podewski}, the space $(X,\Zeta'_X)$ is discrete.
-By Lemma~\ref{new}, the semigroup $X$ is polybounded.
-Proposition~\ref{p:group} implies that $X$ is a group.
-Consider any homomorphism $h:X\rightarrow Y$ into a $T_1$ topological semigroup $Y$.
-Then the subgroup $h[X]\subseteq Y$ is $\mathsf{T_{\!1}S}$-nontopologizable.
-It follows that $h[X]$ is a discrete subgroup of $Y$.
-Podewski--Taimanov Theorem~\ref{t:Podewski} implies the discreteness of the space $(h[X],\Zeta'_{h[X]})$.
-By Lemma~\ref{new}, the group $h[X]$ is polybounded.
-Corollary~\ref{t:cancel} ensures that $h[X]$ is closed in $Y$.
+{\em Proof of Theorem~\ref{tag}:} We should prove that a countable cancellative semigroup $X$ is absolutely $\mathsf{T_{\!1}S}$-closed if and only if $X$ is projectively $\mathsf{T_{\!1}S}$-discrete.
+The ``only if'' part of this characterization follows from Proposition~\ref{p:aT1S} (and requires no assumptions on the semigroup $X$).
+To prove the ``if'' part, assume that the semigroup $X$ is projectively $\mathsf{T_{\!1}S}$-discrete.
+We lose no generality assuming that the semigroup $X$ is nonempty.
+By Podewski--Taimanov Theorem~\ref{t:Podewski}, the space $(X,\Zeta'_X)$ is discrete, and by Lemma~\ref{new}, the semigroup $X$ is polybounded.
+By Theorem~\ref{t:group}, the nonempty polybounded cancellative semigroup $X$ is a group.
+To prove that the group $X$ is absolutely $\mathsf{T_{\!1}S}$-closed, take any homomorphism $h:X\rightarrow Y$ into a $T_1$ topological semigroup $Y$.
+The projective $\mathsf{T_{\!1}S}$-discreteness of the group $X$ implies the $\mathsf{T_{\!1}S}$-discreteness of the group $h[X]\subseteq Y$.
+By Podewski--Taimanov Theorem~\ref{t:Podewski}, the space $(h[X],\Zeta'_{h[X]})$ is discrete, and by Lemma~\ref{new}, the group $h[X]$ is polybounded.
+Corollary~\ref{t:cancel} ensures that the group $h[X]$ is closed in $Y$.